Conformal changepoint localization: Methodology

-\section{Conformal changepoint localization}
+\subsection{Conformal changepoint localization}

 This section develops a conformal framework for localizing the true changepoint.
-Conformal $p$-values, originally introduced by \citep{vovk1999machine,shafer2008tutorial} in the context of distribution-free predictive inference, have since been extended to a wide range of problems including outlier detection \citep{bates2023testing}, post-prediction screening \citep{jin2023selection}, and conditional two-sample testing \citep{wu2024conditional}, among others.
-Motivated by these developments, we adapt conformal $p$-values to our problem in an efficient manner, yielding a general framework to construct confidence sets that satisfy \eqref{eq:DF-conf_defn}.
-We call this the CONformal CHangepoint localization (CONCH) algorithm, formally given in \Cref{alg:conch}. \IncMargin{1.2em}
+We adapt conformal $p$-values \citep{vovk1999machine,vovk2005algorithmic} to the changepoint localization problem in an efficient manner, yielding a general framework to construct confidence sets that satisfy \eqref{eq:DF-conf_defn}.